The-revolutionary-army/Engagement-and-comprehension-level-detection/README.md

 ---

 ## Application
-The application uses Django for backend development and WebRTC for real-time video streaming between users.
-Django Channels creates a WebSocket endpoint for user connections.
-WebRTC enables web applications to capture/stream media and exchange data between browsers without intermediaries.
-The process involves obtaining browser information through signaling using the ICE protocol to generate media traversal candidates.
-A STUN server reveals the user’s public IP address for signaling other users.
-An offer is created with other users’ ICE candidates and sent through SDP.
-Once an agreement is reached between peers, a secure channel is established for sharing media.
+The application uses Django for backend, to create API endpoints for the models and as a signaling server, and WebRTC for real-time video streaming between users.
+WebRTC enables the web application to capture/stream media and exchange data between browsers without intermediaries.
+The process involves establishing a connection through signaling using the ICE protocol to generate media traversal candidates.
+An offer is created with user’s ICE candidate and sent in SDP format.other users respond to the offer with an answer message, also containing an SDP description.
+Once an agreement is reached between peers, a secure channel is established for sharing media. the signaling process requires a signaling server which serves as an intermediary to let the peers establish a connection by sending and receiving signaling information through WebSockets using Django Channels.